yihui/en/_posts/2012-09-10-r-package-markdown-vignettes.md

 tags: [vignette, knitr, markdown, HTML]
 ---

+> Note: since R 3.0.0, you can build Markdown vignettes naturally; see http://yihui.name/knitr/demo/vignette/ for details.

 What is the best resource to learn an R package?
 Many R users know the almighty question mark `?` in R. For example, type `?lm` and you will see the documentation of the function `lm`.
 If you know nothing about a package, you can take a look at the HTML help by

 {% highlight r %}